About me

 Unlike housework, editing doesn’t mean doing exactly the same thing next week, because every job is different.

-…began with an Open University degree in English Language and Linguistics.
+It began with an Open University degree in English Language and Linguistics, including social use of language, a deep-dive into grammar, and creative writing.
 At that time, I had growing children and a job as a Teaching Assistant, so the degree took six years – but I loved every minute of it.

 Then I trained for another year to qualify as a teacher.
 Teaching means communicating information clearly – and that’s what editing is all about, too.
 There followed many happy years of deciphering children’s writing, which did no harm either!